Rogelio del Rosario Martinez: Early life and ordained ministry

-According to an article he published in The Olive Tree magazine by himself, Martinez was born in Manila in 1972 and was baptized and raised as a Roman Catholic; he and his family later moved to Bulakan in 1983, when he was an elementary school graduate.
-During elementary school, he had joined a bible study group of the Convention of Philippine Baptist Churches.
+Martinez was born on October 31, 1970, in Santa Cruz, Manila, Philippines.
+He was baptized and raised as a Roman Catholic In 1983, after graduating from elementary school, he and his family moved to Bulakan.
+During his elementary years, he joined a Bible study group of the Convention of Philippine Baptist Churches.

 In September 1984 he became an acolyte in his parish in Bulakan and in 1987, after graduating from high school, he entered the Immaculate Conception Major Seminary of the Diocese of Malolos.
 After graduating with Master's in Pastoral Theology in 1997, he did not submit himself for ordination to the diaconate and remained a layman.

 He taught for some years at the Centro Escolar University and later studied law at the Harvardian Colleges School of Law in San Fernando, Pampanga, graduating in 2004.
 During that period, he married Lynn Jacinto and the two had a child.

-In 2002 he came into contact with an independent Catholic priest from the Brazilian Catholic Apostolic Church (ICAB) and resumed his priestly training with such Church, aligning himself with traditionalist Catholicism and sedevacantism, coming to the conclusion that all Popes following the death of Pope Pius XII were invalid because they had endorsed the "heretical" Second Vatican Council. he was ordained on 7 December 2002 and later a priest in 2003 by Bishop Joseph V. Galaroza.
+In 2002 he came into contact with an independent Catholic priest from the Brazilian Catholic Apostolic Church (ICAB) and resumed his priestly training with such Church, aligning himself with traditionalist Catholicism and sedevacantism, coming to the conclusion that all Popes following the death of Pope Pius XII were invalid because they had endorsed the "heretical" Second Vatican Council. he was ordained on December 7, 2002, and later a priest in 2003 by Bishop Joseph V. Galaroza.
 He subsequently served as assistant priest at Novaliches and later at Santa Mesa and was installed as parish priest at Our Lady of Fatima Parish Church in San Jose Del Monte, Bulacan in 2004.

 In 2009, Martinez founded the Sacrae Crucis Franciscanum, an independent catholic Church to celebrate the sacraments according to the Tridentine Mass.
 It currently has 200 families.

-Seven years later he was consecrated a bishop by Archbishop Joel Clemente and Bishop Heyward Ewart of the Catholic Charismatic Church (CCC) on February 6, 2010 at the St. Andrews Seminary in Quezon City.
+Seven years later he was consecrated a bishop by Archbishop Joel Clemente and Bishop Heyward Ewart of the Catholic Charismatic Church (CCC) on February 6, 2010, at the St. Andrews Seminary in Quezon City.
 In 2012, after Clemente's retirement due to health reason, he was appointed Archbishop by the CCC's Patriarch Augustine I (John Walzer).

-In 2019 he came into contact with David Bawden, a conclavist bishop who had claimed to be the legitimate Roman pontiff under the name Pope Michael of the Vatican in Exile.
+In 2019, he came into contact with David Bawden, a conclavist bishop who had claimed to be the legitimate Roman pontiff under the name Pope Michael of the Vatican in Exile.
 One year later he made his profession of faith to Bawden, formally recognizing him as the legitimate Pope and came into full communion with him and his followers.